 we’re going down the tube.”
 Joan Rivers

-“If you’re going through hell, keep going.”
+“If you’re going through it, keep going.”
 Winston Churchill

 “If this is coffee, please bring me some tea; but if this is tea, please bring me some coffee.”